Family Law in Illinois

 Guidance For Grandparent Visitation Rights Legal Action In Illinois

-If you are a grandparent interested in pursuing legal action to increase access to your grandchild through visitation rights - or obtain sole custody of a grandson or granddaughter - the Goldberg Law Group in Chicago has the information and experience you need, which can help Illinois grandparents’ present their best case for visitation with their grandchildren.
+If you are a grandparent interested in pursuing legal action to increase access to your grandchild through visitation rights - or obtain sole custody of a grandson or granddaughter - the grandparents rights attorneys at Goldberg Law Group in Chicago have the information and experience you need, which can help Illinois grandparents’ present their best case for visitation with their grandchildren.

 The new Illinois Grandparent Visitation Act took effect in 2005, granting grandparents the statutory right to petition for court-ordered visitation with their grandchildren.
 This law is more restrictive than the former Illinois Grandparent Visitation Act, which was declared unconstitutional on its face by the Illinois Supreme Court in 2002 in Wickham v.
 Byrne.